yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ![img](resources/02.png)

 ### 3.2 Update plugin

 Delete the Assets/YumiMediationSDK directory, then reimport the plugin as the 3.1 section discussed.

+YumiMediationSDK Unity plugin has moved bridge files - Assets/Plugins/Android/unity-plugin-library.jar and Assets/Plugins/iOS/* - to Assets/YumiMediationSDK/../ .
+So if you imported those files before, you need delete them to avoid compilation error.

 ## 4 Include the YumiMediationSDK